Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: A short review of differential calculus on locally convex topological vector spaces

 \begin{itemize} \item $\Fun=\C^\infty(\M)$ (endowed with the compact-open topology): $\gamma:\RR\To\Fun$ is smooth if and only if $\gamma(\lambda)(p)=\Phi(\lambda,p)$ for all $(\lambda,p)\in\RR\times\M$, where $\Phi\in\C^\infty(\RR\times\M)$; \item $\Fun=\C^\infty_c(\M)$ (endowed with the usual inductive limit topology): $\gamma:\RR\To\Fun$ is smooth if and only if $\gamma(\lambda)(p)=\Phi(\lambda,p)$ for all $(\lambda,p)\in\RR\times\M$, where $\Phi\in\C^\infty(\RR\times\M)$ is such that for any $a<b\in\RR$ there is a compact subset $K\subset\M$ such that $\Phi(\lambda,p)=\Phi(a,p)$ for all $p\not\in K$, $\lambda\in[a,b]$. \end{itemize}

 The notion of smooth curves allows one to introduce another topology on $\Fun$, given by the final topology induced by $\RR$ through all smooth curves $\gamma: \RR\To\Fun$.
 We call this topology the $c^\infty$-topology on $\Fun$.
-This topology is necessarily finer than the original one, but it is not in general a vector space topology -- the finest locally convex vector space topology on $\Fun$ that is coarser then the $c^\infty$ topology is the bornologification of $\Fun$'s original topology.
-The $c^\infty$- and the original locally convex vector space topologies coincide if $\Fun$ is, for example, a Fréchet space (such as $\C^\infty(\M)$), but are distinct for $\Fun=\C^\infty_c(\M)$ if $\M$ is non-compact.
-The latter case is also an example where the $c^\infty$ topology fails to be a vector space topology.
+This topology is necessarily finer than the original one, but it is not in general a vector space topology -- the finest locally convex vector space topology on $\Fun$ that is coarser then the $c^\infty$-topology is the bornologification of $\Fun$'s original topology.
+The $c^\infty$- and the original locally convex vector space topologies coincide if $\Fun$ is e.g. metrizable (such as $\C^\infty(\M)$), but are distinct for $\Fun=\C^\infty_c(\M)$ if $\M$ is non-compact since then the $c^\infty$-topology is not a vector space topology (see e.g. Proposition 4.26 (ii), pp. 45 of \cite{km}).\footnote{ Nonetheless, in this case the $c^\infty$-topology coincides with the so-called \emph{Kelleyfication} of $\Fun$, which is the final topology induced by all compact subsets of $\Fun$ through their respective inclusions (see e.g. Theorem 4.11 (3), pp. 39--40 of \cite{km}).
+It is clear that the Kelleyfication of $\Fun$ coinciding with the original topology of $\Fun$ amounts to $\Fun$ being compactly generated (see footnote \ref{s4f1} above).
+This happens if e.g. $\Fun$ is metrizable.}